superdevpp/dump-hotpools-graphql/README.md

 3. **Configure Environment Variables**

-    Create a `.env` file in the root directory and add your Uniswap V2 GraphQL API key:
+    Create a `.env` file in the root directory and add your GraphQL API keys:

     ```env
     GRAPHQL_API_KEY_UNISWAP_V2 = xxx
+    GRAPHQL_API_KEY_SUSHISWAP = xxx
+    GRAPHQL_API_KEY_SHIBASWAP = xxx
     ```

-    🔐 This API key should be fetched via The Graph.
+    🔐 This API keys should be fetched via The Graph.
 You can obtain your own from The Graph Hosted Service.

 ## ▶️ Running the Project